PozoleVerde/Project_Euler_Solutions/README.md

   These are my attempts at solving project Euler problems.

 RUNNING IT:
-  To run the programs on ubuntu 17.10:
+  Ubuntu 17.10:

-    <code>gcc -o executibleName problemx.c </code>
+    gcc -o executibleName problemx.c

-    <code> ./executibleName </code>
+    ./executibleName

-To run the programs on windows:
+  Windows:

+    gcc <filename>.c
+    filename.exe

+  Ensure that you have GCC installed.
+To download GCC go to <a>www.mingw.org</a>
 DISCLAIMER:
 While there are many languages I could have chosen to solve these problems, I decided to use C.
 This is not because of efficiency or preference.
 This is because I am currently a student and am learning the language.